gianlucatruda/TUIdoist/README.md

 - [ ] Pull today's tasks from Todoist API in structured format
 - [ ] Display today's tasks (uncompleted) as a list in the terminal with Ratatui
 - [ ] Display today's already-completed tasks alongside active tasks
+- [ ] Support for markdown and URLs being rendered nicely by UI
 - [ ] Ability to reorganise task order (not synced to API, local only)
 - [ ] Basic task completion functionality (cached for 30 seconds before attempting to sync up to Todoist API, with easy undo)